 It’s no secret that Martinborough is arguably one of the most beautiful places on Earth!
 Combining beauty, adventure, world-class wine vintages along with relaxed laid back countryside feels, it’s a spectacular spot for wanderers.
-Just when I think I have experienced it all I am continually making new discoveries in our favorite local town.
+Just when I think I have experienced it all I am continually making new discoveries in our favourite local town.
 I mean, who knew a little slice of Italy existed here?

-Welcome to a sense of Tuscan living, right here in the Wairarapa, a cozy escape named Olivio~nor, a 3 bedroom Italian Villa style accommodation in Martinborough where we celebrated Matariki, our Māori New Year, as a whānau (family).
+Welcome to a sense of Tuscan living, right here in the Wairarapa, a cosy escape named Olivio~nor, a 3 bedroom Italian Villa style accommodation in Martinborough where we celebrated Matariki, our Māori New Year, as a whānau (family).

 Olivio~nor holds a charm that cannot be forgotten, right from the arrival down the driveway to the rustic residence.
 That charm continues into its characterful rooms and suites, each individually designed and furnished for a luxurious and cosy night’s sleep in the country.
 While the outside of the villa feels worlds away, the inside styling is the perfect mix of modern and rustic elements with a touch of farmhouse flair.

-Though luxe properties such as these are more thought of as destinations where babies are made not heard (wink,wink), junior guests are welcome at Olivio~nor, and settling the boys into this luxe property was blissfully easy.
+Though luxe properties such as these are more thought of as destinations where babies are made not heard (wink, wink), junior guests are welcome at Olivio~nor, and settling the boys into this luxe property was blissfully easy.
 There is plenty of room for the kids to empty the energy tanks outside, and our wonderful guests provided toys and games which we thought was such a welcoming touch.
 It’s also a perfect setting for small intimate getaways of up to 6 guests and I honestly couldn’t think of a better spot here in the Wairarapa for a bridal party or newlyweds.

 Slow mornings, pancakes, a relaxing cadence, and the perfect brew, that’s on doing breakfast right!
 And how we spent our mornings at the villa.